- Open Access

 Figure 3 presents another way to express wastage in medical education.
 The proportion of drop-outs in the period 1990–1994 is the highest of all periods (50%).
 The volume of drop-outs in that period was similar to those of 1977–1981 and 1978–1982, but the volume of new enrolments in the latter two periods was 40% higher.

-Global rates of attrition and final efficiency of the medical graduates per thousand students by sex and groups pertaining to the 1996–2000 and 1997–2001 periods.
-The information about drop-outs, graduates and final efficiency does not show any significant difference when the sex variable is included.
-However, given that it was possible to obtain information by sex for only two classes for the same period of study, it would be difficult to draw any final conclusions regarding this issue.
+As can been seen in Table 3, the information about drop-outs, graduates and final efficiency does not show any significant difference whenever the sex variable is included.
+However, given that it was possible to obtain information by sex for only two classes pertaining to the same period of study, it would be difficult to reach any solid conclusion in this respect.

-Incoming students, drop-outs and graduate students in medicine by year and sex, 1996–2002.
-Since 1996, the number of women medical graduates has been very similar to that of men.
-Something similar occurs when comparing the information about incoming students and drop-outs.
-The number of graduate students receiving their degree has not shown significant changes in recent years: in 1996, 45.9% were women, while in 2001 this proportion was 49.3%.
+Upon constructing series of data by year, it was found that women have moved from representing 19% of the graduates in 1970 to almost half the graduates in the year 2001 (49.3%).
+Since 1996, the number of female medical graduates has been very similar to that of men.
+Something similar occurs when comparing the information about incoming students and dropouts (Table 4).
+The number of graduates who received their degree has not shown significant changes in the recent years: in 1996, 45.9% were women, a figure that went up to 49.3% in the year 2001.

 Wastage in the labor market

 Out of the total number of general physicians and specialists in 2000, 70% were working in medical care and 5% were studying.
 From a sex perspective, 13% of the men were not working and 2% of the women were inactive, while the percentage of men and women working in medicine was 75% and 59%, respectively; that is to say, there was a difference of 16 points favoring the number of men employed.